jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 There are two basic kinds of SRL models: models with known features and models with latent features.
 Our work focuses on the latent feature models.
-Unlike known features, latent features cannot be directly observed in data.
+Unlike known features, latent features are not directly observed in data.
 Instead, they are assumed to be hidden causes for the observed variables.
 <!-- Consequently, results from machine learning based on latent features are difficult to interpret. -->
 Latent feature models are used to derive relationships between entities from interactions of their latent features [@Nickel2016, p.
 17].